 The first step is to pour the milk, sugar and gelatine powder into a microwavable jug for easy pouring later.

-The next and probably most difficult part of this recipe is making the caramel.
+This recipe’s next and probably most difficult part is making the caramel.

-- Use a silver pan (not black) so you can easily see when the caramel changes colour
+- Use a silver pan (not black) so you can easily see when the caramel changes color

 - Heat on medium/medium-low so that it doesn't brown too quickly and burn

-- Do not stir (this can cause crystallisation), instead, tilt and swirl the pan from time to time to prevent burning.
+- Do not stir (this can cause crystallization); instead, tilt and swirl the pan from time to time to prevent burning.

 - Stand back and wear oven gloves when you add the water as it might sizzle and splash.